PHP setup

 Running PHP files

-You should now be able to run PHP files from VSCode.
+You should now be able to run PHP files from VS Code.

 Debugging PHP files